 Reduce pet overpopulation: Spay or neuter your dog.

 Reuse: One man’s trash is one dog’s treasure.
 For example, take the humble but worn-out yoga mat.
 It has many uses beyond keeping you from sliding out of position in downward dog.
-Cut out a square to use as a placemat that will catch splashes and keep dog dishes in place; roll it up as a draft stopper (your old pup will thank you); or slice it to create safety treads for slippery stairs.
+Cut out a square to use as a placemat that will catch splashes and keep dog dishes in place; roll it up as a draft stopper (your old pup will thank you); if you have wood or tile floors, use it like a throw rug to provide your older dog with safe footing; or slice it to create safety treads for slippery stairs.